mikejonestechno/home-assistant-config/integrations/amber_electric/README.md

 My integration adds custom sensors for min and max prices, with price band color and descriptions so that I can make dashboards themed like the official Amber app.

 The sensors use global variables and macros loaded from the `custom_templates` directory.
-These macros are loaded on Home Assistant start (or on call to the 'reload custom jinja2 templates` service).
+These macros are loaded on Home Assistant start (or on call to the `reload custom jinja2 templates` service).

 The dashboard uses the HACS modules 'mushroom' cards and 'apexcharts-card'.